vadv/pg_gatherer/README.md

 ## Targets

-Targets databases, which agent monitoring.
+Target databases, which agent is monitored.

 ## Storage